How to Compare Casinos Beyond Bonus Size in 2026

 Bonus terms cause withdrawal problems because they decide whether winnings are actually eligible for cashout.
 Many disputes start after the player wins, not when the bonus is claimed.

-Common problems include unfinished wagering, max bet violations, restricted games, expired bonuses, max cashout limits, country restrictions, or confusion between real-money and bonus balances.
-The mistake may be small, but the result can be serious if the casino uses the rule to delay, reduce, or void winnings.
+Common problems include unfinished wagering, max bet violations, restricted games, expired bonuses, max cashout limits, country restrictions or confusion between real-money and bonus balances.

 Are player complaints reliable when comparing casinos?